Telephone: 01252 326950

 Read more

 Dover Garage (Ash) Limited is an appointed representative of ITC Compliance Limited which is authorised and regulated by the Financial Conduct Authority (their registration number is 313486).
-Permitted activities include advising on and arranging general insurance contracts and acting as a credit broker not a lender.
+Permitted activities include acting as a credit broker not a lender.